 This is a very famous tradition celebrated in all the cities of Tamaulipas since the age of the Chichimecas.
 To this day, many people celebrate it by putting altars with sugar skulls and cempasuchil flowers to remember all the loved ones who have already passed away.

-In the center of the state, in the mountain area of San Carlos, the traditional pillory music, accompanied by dances and performed to the sound of the tambora and the clarinet.
-In the region of the former fourth district, a semi-desert zone where the first missions were based in the state, "standing and horseback" religious dances and processional dances are preserved that entail a complex community organization for their organization.
+In the center of the state, in the mountain area of San Carlos, the traditional pillory music, accompanied by dances and executed to the sound of the drum and the clarinet.
+In the region of the former fourth district, semi-desert area where the first missions in the state were established, religious dances "standing and riding" and processional dances that involve a complex community organization for their organization are preserved.

 Each year in different regions of the entity is commemorated San Antonio de Padua so that his image walks through 4 days through the streets of Tula to give good benefits in this place; The remaining 3 days are contests of games like race of sacks shot to piloncillo.
 On the last day there is a burning of gunpowder to ward off the evils of this place.